 It’s no secret younger drivers have a hard time finding affordable car insurance, but honcho doesn’t think that’s fair.
 CEO Gavin Sewell and chief digital officer Graeme Stoker tell Peter Littlejohns about their app and how it benefits both insurers and customers.

 Millennial drivers in the UK and elsewhere are the hardest hit generation when it comes to their car insurance payments.

 One start-up has come up with a new idea to combat this reality, using smartphone technology and a radical concept it calls a “reverse auction”.

-Honcho has been operational since 2016, but yesterday its car insurance proposition was brought to life as it just went live to consumers.
+The company has been operational since 2016, but launched its car insurance proposition last autumn.

 CEO Gavin Sewell says: “Car insurance hasn’t changed radically in the last 10 or 15 years.

 “It’s quite heavyweight in terms of the questions you get and there hasn’t been much focus on making the user journey better.

 “But there’s an expectation from younger generations to interact digitally with their service providers – and an app can streamline this process for buying insurance.

 “Those who are well engaged with their phones and using apps are more likely to purchase cover this way – there’s a natural affinity between making the experience better and the younger demographics.”